 - Trigger speed of 1s, not the best on the market especially for faster wild game

 Dimensions: 3 x 4.4 x 7.8 inches

-With Day 6 Outdoors Plotwatcher Camera, you can analyze your targeted hunting area.
+With Day 6 Plotwatcher Pro, you can analyze your targeted hunting area.
 It helps you get prepared so that you can go to the right place which you are certain about the frequency of wildlife because it takes pictures for every 5 to 10 seconds each day.

 It can take up to a million images.
 This is sufficient enough to capture almost everything.

 You have to insert the SD card of up to 32GB to save more images.
 There is no remote sensor to trigger the captures here.
 With the 2.5 inch LCD display screen, you can watch your favorite moments captured.
 There are plenty of features that come with this trail camera.

 It can capture from 30 to 300 feet.
 This can be likened to spending a whole time scouting wildlife with naked eyes.
 The battery life is also powerful.
 You need to get the 8 AA batteries separately.

 - Captures images constantly for every 5 to 10 seconds

 - Supports an SD card up to 32 GB